BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 > Winesfeld, and Lyman E. Johnson were disposed of, and Joseph Smith Jr. and
 > Sidney Rigdon had written that unfeeling letter to John Whitmer, unbecoming of
 > gentlemen, much less professed saints, and after having that remarkable
-> revelation stating that Far West was holy ground, a society was organized by
+> revelation stating that Farr West was holy ground, a society was organized by
 > the Church members, at first called the Daughter of Zion, afterwards Danites,
 > or from which came the secret order called Danites, to be governed by the
 > following purported Bill of Rights and Articles of Organization.